pubsubdb/pubsubdb/docs/model_driven_development.md

 #### 4.1.4.
 Worker

-A `worker` activity is used to call a method in a service where PubSubDB has a presence.
-The typical workflow would be to instantiate an instance of PubSubDB and provide/register callback methods to handle the desired topics.
-As the engine orchestrates worflows, it will invoke the callback handler, providing a payload with the request.
-Registered callbacks are expected to return a data payload in the exact shape as what was received (with `data`, `metadata`, and `status` fields).
+A `worker` activity is used to call a registered worker function where PubSubDB has a presence.
+The typical workflow would be to instantiate an instance of PubSubDB and register a callback function to handle the associated topic.
+As the engine orchestrates worflows, it will invoke the callback handler, providing the defined payload (the `input`) with the invocation.
+Handler functions are expected to return a data payload as defined by the activity's YAML definition (the `output`).
+The handler function may return a `status` field in the payload with a value of `pending` (`success` is implied) in order to emit state updates back to the caller.
+This is useful when the worker function is long-running and the parent flow/graph needs to be notified of progress incrementally.

 Example of a `worker` in YAML: